 Things sometimes get mislaid - we're all human!
-It is absolutely essential, therefore, that you keep a backup copy of your assignment - either on disc, USB key or in hard copy - so that if the original goes astray, we've got something on which to fall back.
+It is absolutely essential, therefore, that you keep a backup copy of your assignment - on a USB key, keep a hard copy and/or email a copy to yourself - so that if the original goes astray, we've got something on which to fall back.